-I love new cars because many have a rear view camera, which makes backing up that much easier.
-But Ford has taken the rear view camera to the next level.
-First, they put a washer on it (and on the front camera) so when you’re driving in snow, sleet or mud, you don’t have to get out of your car to wipe off the lens.
-But most importantly, the rear view camera is 180 degrees.
+I love new cars because many have a rearview camera, which makes backing up that much easier.
+But Ford has taken the rearview camera to the next level.
+First, they put a washer on it (and on the front camera) so when you’re driving in snow, sleet, or mud, you don’t have to get out of your car to wipe off the lens.
+But most importantly, the rearview camera is 180 degrees.
 It’s great that you can see directly behind you but it’s ridiculously amazing that you can see what’s coming at you.
-This camera saved my insurance from going up when I was backing up between two buses at Jenny Lake and most likely would’ve gotten ploughed if it weren’t for the camera.
+This camera saved my insurance from going up when I was backing up between two buses at Jenny Lake and most likely would’ve gotten plowed if it weren’t for the camera.
 It’s a lifesaver and should be on every car ever manufactured.

 2. Gas mileage

 I live in California so gas prices are some of the most expensive in the country.
 Today, they were $3.74, which is a lot cheaper than what they were a month ago but still, this adds up.
 I thought for sure that by the time we finished our road trip from Big Sky to Jackson that the SUV would have had no gas in it.
 I was shocked as were my road-mates when we had almost a half a tank of gas left and we had driven over 200 miles.
 According to the manufacturer, it gets 16/22 miles per gallon (MPG) in the city and highway but it seemed like we got even more.
 And you can fill it with regular gas not like the Premium my 2004 car eats up.